 The Skokie Park District is committed to promoting Diversity, Equity, and Inclusion through our summer camp programs.
 The 'BEE Kind, Kindness Ambassador' program, developed in 2022, reinforces the importance of being kind to everyone.
-Our goal is to make all campers feel comfortable and welcome regardless of their ability, age, citizenship, ethnic origin, gender identity or gender, language, race, religion, sexual orientation, or socioeconomic level.
+Our goal is to make all campers feel comfortable and welcome regardless of their ability, age, citizenship, ethnicity, gender identity, language, national origin, race, religion, sexual orientation, or socioeconomic level.

 In 2023, we continued our Kindness Ambassador program through our 'Bee a Bucket Filler' program.
-There was a bucket exhibit on display at the Weber Center and campers filled the bucket with all of their kind acts throughout the summer.
-In 2024, we will commit to the Kindness Ambassador Program once again through our Growing Seeds of Kindness initiative.
-Camps will create goals at the beginning of the season and watch our campers and kindness grow all season long.
-To further our kindness mission, we encourage parents to educate themselves and their children about these topics and the importance of treating each other with respect and kindness.
+There was a bucket exhibit at the Weber Center, and campers filled it with their kind acts throughout the summer.
+In 2024, we committed to the Kindness Ambassador Program once again through our Growing Seeds of Kindness initiative.
+Camps created goals at the beginning of the season and watched our campers and kindness grow all season long.

+This year, we will 'Color Camp with Kindness' and create kindness murals around the district.
+To further our kindness mission, we encourage parents to educate themselves and their children about the importance of treating each other with respect and kindness.

-All camps will celebrate being 'Kindness Ambassadors' at Camp Kindness Day on July 19!
+All camps will celebrate being 'Kindness Ambassadors' at Camp Kindness Day on July 16!